pycascades/welcome-wagon-2019/index.rst

 **What's the weather like?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The weather in February in Seattle is usually cold, but normally above
 freezing.
 You should expect grey days with light rain.
 On February 23,
 the temperature in Seattle typically ranges from 41°F to 50°F (5°C to
 10°C) and is rarely below 32°F (0°C) or above 58°F (14°C).

+The weather forecast for the weekend is a high of 42°F (6°C) with a
+80% chance of rain.

 **What will I eat?**